Downsampling Theory

 Note

 Consider a downsampling algorithm that keeps every other pixel.
-All kept pixels would correspond to the same color filter for all four possible options:
+All kept pixels would correspond to the same color filter:

 Downsampling RGB values (color image)

-Each pixel value of the new image should be calculated by the average over every 2x2 pixel grid of the initial image.
-This should be done for each channel R, G and B. Here is an example to calculate the new R:
+Calculate each pixel value of the new image by averaging every 2x2 pixel grid of the initial image for each channel R, G, and B. For example, to calculate the new R values:

-The same should be done for G and B values.
+Repeat the same process for G and B values.

 Downsampling XYZ values (point cloud)

-X, Y, Z pixel values of the new image should be calculated by taking every 2x2 pixel grid of the initial image.
-Instead of a normal average, an SNR-weighted average value should be used for each coordinate.
+For point cloud data, we also need to handle NaN values.
+As with R, G, B color values, X, Y, Z pixel values of the new image should be calculated by taking every 2x2 pixel grid of the initial image.
+Instead of a normal average, use an SNR-weighted average value for each coordinate.
 To brush up on how Zivid uses SNR check out our SNR page.

 There are cases where the X, Y, Z coordinates of any pixel may have a NaN value, but the SNR for that pixel will not be NaN.
 We can handle this by doing a basic check to see if any pixel has a NaN value for one of its coordinates.
 Check if any pixel has a NaN value for one of the X, Y, Z coordinates.
 If it does, then replace the SNR value for that pixel with zero.
 This can be done by selecting the pixels whose e.g. Z coordinates are NaNs and setting their SNR value to zero: